 In response to the COVID-19 public health emergency, CMS developed a new Medicaid Section 1115 demonstration opportunity and application template

 .
-These demonstrations can be used to extend HCBS flexibilities available under 1915 (c) home and community-based services waiver Appendix K (separately detailed in this tracker) to beneficiaries receiving LTSS under SPA authorities (such as 1915 (i) state plan HCBS and 1915 (k) Community First Choice) and to allow for applicant self-attestation of resources for the purpose of determining eligibility for certain groups.
+These demonstrations can be used to extend HCBS flexibilities available under 1915 (c) home and community-based services waiver Appendix K (separately detailed in this tracker) to beneficiaries receiving long-term services and supports (LTSS) under SPA authorities (such as 1915 (i) state plan HCBS and 1915 (k) Community First Choice) and to allow for applicant self-attestation of resources for the purpose of determining eligibility for certain groups.
 CMS may also consider approving other provisions under this demonstration opportunity.
 State and federal public comment periods and budget neutrality requirements will not apply; however, states must complete a final monitoring and evaluation report one year after the demonstration ends.
 These demonstrations can be retroactive to March 1, 2020 and will expire no later than 60 days after the end of the public health emergency.

 Section 1135 Waivers to Address COVID-19: